Complementation (genetics)

 Exceptions to the complementation rule can occur.
-These include intragenic complementation, and non-allelic non-complementation (see also sections further below).
+These include intragenic complementation and non-allelic non-complementation (see also sections further below).
 In intragenic complementation, mutations affecting the same gene can nevertheless complement, which sometimes happens when each mutation affects a discrete function of a multi-functional gene product.
-Non-allelic non-complementation occurs when mutations affecting different genes can fail to complement, eg when they affect genes whose products interact or have inter-dependent functions.
+Non-allelic non-complementation occurs when mutations affecting different genes can fail to complement, e.g. when they affect genes whose products interact or have inter-dependent functions.
 Non-allelic non-complementation can be distinguished using a cis-trans test.
 A Cis-trans test is also useful for determining allelism of dominant mutations, which is not always revealed by simple complementation tests.

-Cis-trans test If the phenotype of organisms bearing two mutations linked on the same chromosome (ie in cis) is the same as the phenotype of organisms bearing the two mutations on opposite homologous chromosome pair (ie in trans), then the two mutations are likely to affect different genes.
+If the phenotype of organisms bearing two mutations linked on the same chromosome (i.e. in cis) is the same as the phenotype of organisms bearing the two mutations on opposite homologous chromosome pair (i.e. in trans), then the two mutations are likely to affect different genes.
 This is because when the mutations are in different genes, both the cis and trans genotypes have one mutant and one wild type copy of each gene and the same phenotype is expected.
 When the mutations are in cis in the same gene, the diploid organism has one wild type and one doubly-mutated copy of that gene, but when the mutations in the same gene are in trans, the organism has no wild type copies of the gene, and the phenotype may not be the same.
 Cis-trans tests can reveal allelism between dominant and recessive mutations, and they can distinguish allelism from non-allelic non-complementation.

 Cis-trans test can also yield exceptions.
 For example, the cis and trans combinations of the Drosophila mutations Cbx^{1} and pbx^{1} yield the same phenotype, although both are alleles of the Ultrabithorax gene.
 The molecular basis for this anomalous behavior was explained by Bender et al.